 5. Take Action

 Sure, it’s great to teach your child about being kind, having good character, and so on, but it’s a whole different learning experience when you act on it.
-Below you will see some ways that you can model and teach kindness:
+Below you will see some ways that you can model SEL core principles and teach kindness:

 - Write kind letters to people.
-There are so many people that need this right now, like nurses, doctors, police officers, etc. Write letters with your child and email them so they can feel acknowledged ASAP.
-Or, make homemade cards and mail them or hold onto them until it’s safe to be out and about.
+There are so many people that need this right now, like nurses, doctors, police officers, etc. Write letters with your child and email them so these hard-working people can feel acknowledged ASAP.
+Another option is to make homemade greeting or cards or postcards and mail them or hold onto them until it’s safe to be out and about.

 - Talk to your children about donating by explaining different struggles people are experiencing, on top of dealing with COVID-19.
 We sometimes forget during these hectic times that people are experiencing hardships other than getting the virus, such as unemployment and financial struggles.
 There is no better time than right now to teach about giving.